mwhipple/mwhipple.github.io/export.md

 What is exported reflects the exposed surface area/interface, and therefore it may be a key enabler in defining an abstraction.

+In lower level systems exporting may amount to a combination of altering the means by which the construct is addressed (i.e. not being able to rely on static addressing) and complementary registration for use by linkage and security related obfuscation of PIE data.

 ## JavaScript

 ### CommonJS